Spinning Brownian motion: Examples

 Note that the normal depends only on the $y$-coordinate, and so $X^y_t$ has the distribution of reflected Brownian motion in $[-1,1]$.
 In particular, $L_t$ depends exclusively on $B^y_t$.
 Also, if we identify the points $x$ and $x+2\pi$, the domain becomes a compact space and the existence of a unique stationary distribution follows with minor and obvious modifications from our theorem.
+We will use this identification in what follows.